MeerkatPerson/simra-cronjob/README.md

 crontab -e
 ```

-Add the bottom of the file, add this (replacing YOUR-USERNAME with your username, of course):
+At the bottom of the file, add this (replacing YOUR-USERNAME with your username, of course):

 ```
 20 10 * * * bash /home/YOUR-USERNAME/SimRa/cronjob-client.sh  >> /home/YOUR-USERNAME/cronbuglog.txt 2>&1